 “Komachi Shuttle” is a reservation-based ride-sharing service connecting JR Yuzawa Station to Yuzawa’s hot springs for solo to group trips.
 “Komachi Shuttle” offers a new way to visit secret onsen, such as the “Kawarage-Jigoku (Hell)”, “Doroyu Onsen”, and more which were not accessible by public transportation.
 Enjoy not only the charming hot springs of Yuzawa, but also the spectacular landscape views from the window!

-*Please use a private bus route to get from Yuzawa Station to Oyasukyo.
+※ Please use private bus route from Yuzawa Sta. to Oyasukyo.

 It is reservation system of first arrival.

 JR Yuzawa Station on the Ou Honsen (Ou Main Line) was recently renovated in 2015.
 This modern building was designed to resemble the good old days of Yuzawa.
 For example, the glass wall depicts a motif from the local summer festival, “Tanabata Picture Lantern Festival”, or the white walls or the entrance is reminiscent of the traditional sake brewery of Yuzawa.There are full-time geopark guides in the station who can support you with tourism and transportation information.In this area, you can find local snacks such as “oranda-yaki”, three different traditional sake breweries which include gift shops, and the former Ogachi County Assembly Hall (a Prefectural Designated Tangible Cultural Property).Within walking distance of the station, there is Chou Park (Central Park), a neighborhood favorite area, surrounded by the new Yuzawa City Hall or Chikara-Mizu (Power Water), one of the best 100 natural water sources in Japan.Enjoy the neighborhood on foot, following historic routes such as “Oseki” or “Koji”, which still has the flavor of the old town.